python/cpython/Doc/library/resource.rst

    :exc:`PermissionError` when the user doesn't have ``CAP_SYS_RESOURCE`` for the process.

-   Availability: Linux 2.6.36 or later with glibc 2.13 or later
+   .. availability:: Linux 2.6.36 or later with glibc 2.13 or later.

    .. versionadded:: 3.4